LyuboDikov/LyuboDikov/README.md

 - 👀 I’m interested in Java and JavaScript mainly.
 - 🌱 I’m currently studying Java at SoftUni.
 - 💞️ I’m looking to collaborate on projects that are suitable for beginners, as I myself am one.
-- 📫 Reach me on twitter - @itsDikovSon
+- 📫 LinkedIn profile - www.linkedin.com/in/lyubomir-dikov-dimitrov

 <!---
 LyuboDikov/LyuboDikov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.